victorers1/personal-blog/src/content/notes/cpp-data-structures-course.md

 ### Collisions

 Some times, different datas can lead to the same access address in the hash table.
-There are two ways of handling this:
+There are two ways of handling this.

 ### Separate Chaining